 Myth: Cloud is just too complicated

-Myth: I don't use Cloud and I don't need it
+Myth: I don't use Cloud so I don't need it

 Chances are, you have come across cloud services, and may even be using them now without realising.
 If you use any of the following services, you're using cloud already: